 Personal Backgrounds

-Robert Curl is a native Texan, born in the small town of Alice to a Methodist minister and administrator.
+Robert Curl was a native Texan, born in the small town of Alice to a Methodist minister and administrator.
 His family moved frequently among Texas towns and cities.
 He first became interested in chemistry as a child when his parents gave him a chemistry set.
 A high-school teacher cultivated this interest by creating just for him a second year of chemical studies beyond the standard one-year course.

 Curl earned his bachelor’s degree at Rice University and proceeded to the University of California, Berkeley, for a doctorate in physical chemistry and Harvard University for postdoctoral studies.
 In 1958 he returned to Rice as a faculty member and spent of the rest of his academic career there.
 Curl’s work in laser spectroscopy convinced Richard Smalley to take his first faculty appointment at Rice.